roskakori/CodecMapper/ebcdic/README.rst

 -------

 Version 0.6, 2014-11-15
-* Added support for Python 3.1+.
+* Added support for Python 2.6+ and 3.1+ (#1).
-* Included a modified version of gencodec that still builds maps instead of tables so the generated codecs work with Python version earlier than 3.3.
+* Included a modified version of `gencodec.py` that still builds maps instead of tables so the generated codecs work with Python version earlier than 3.3.
-  This also simplifies building the codecs because it removes the the need for a local copy of the cpython source code.
+  It also does a `from __future__ import unicode_literals` so the codecs even work with Python 2.6+ using the same source code.
+As a side effect, this simplifies building the codecs because it removes the the need for a local copy of the cpython source code.

 Version 0.5, 2014-11-13
 * Initial public release